neume-network/documents/social-architecture.md

-# Social Architecture of the Neume Network
+# social architecture of the neume network

 - Type: Living document